automoto/focus/README.md

 Currently we have examples that work for Mac OSX (`focus-osx-slack.sh`) that:
 1. Sends a native OSX notification that a time block started
-2. Kills slack for the specified duration
+2. Kills slack for the specified duration (you might want to add some automation to update your slack status)
 3. Re-opens slack and brings it in focus it during a break period.

 I also added a different example that plays a spotify playlist using the `spotify-tui` client in case your interested in playing a specific playlist during focused work.